-Auditions for the 2013 US Open Casting Call will start with a DVD submission process.
+Auditions for the 2014 US Open Casting Call will be conducted through an open casting call, as well as a national online and DVD submission process.

 For the past six years, children 12 and under have auditioned at the US Open Casting Call in New York City, trying out for a chance to sing during sessions of that year’s US Open.

 This year, that opportunity will be open to kids anywhere throughout the U.S. Auditions for the 2013 US Open Casting Call will start with a DVD submission process, which means travel limitations will not limit the finest young performers from performing on the grandest stage in tennis.

 For the seventh annual US Open casting call, children 12 years of age or younger (as of September 9, 2013) are being asked to submit a taped audition of themselves performing "America the Beautiful" a cappella.
 All submissions must be on DVD format and received by May 10.